neondatabase/website/next/content/docs/guides/vercel.md

 - `PGPASSWORD`
 - `DATABASE_URL`

-The variables are set in your production, development, and preview environments, as required.
+The variables are set in your Vercel production, development, and preview environments, as required.

 ## Prerequisites